anthonygcarannante/carannantea/README.md

 # About Me
 - Hi, I’m Anthony G. Carannante.
-- I recently graduated from a Data Analytics and Visualization bootcamp at the University of Pennsylvania.
+- I am a graduate from a Data Analytics and Visualization bootcamp at the University of Pennsylvania.
 - I’m a Python-focused data analyst currently learning about technical data analysis, specifically with Machine Learning and Big Data strategies.
 - With my engineering background, I am prepared to tackle new challenges head-on and able to learn new concepts on-the-fly.
 - I’m looking to collaborate on projects regarding financial analysis, sports analytics, or scientific/experimental data analysis.